chef-boneyard/chef-web-docs-2016/includes_ctl_chef/includes_ctl_chef_generate_cookbook.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The |subcommand chef generate_cookbook| subcommand is used to generate a cookbook.
+The ``chef generate cookbook`` subcommand is used to generate a cookbook.